CreaturePhil/Showdown-Boilerplate/README.md

 What is a boilerplate?
 Boilerplate is any text that is or can be reused in new contexts or applications without being greatly changed from the original.

 This repository contains the files needed to set up your own Pokémon Showdown server with all the amazing stuff that Pokémon Showdown private servers like Frost and Pandora has.
-This also includes [Pokemon-Showdown-Addons][3] created by [kota][4].
+This also includes [Pokemon-Showdown-Addons][3] created by [kota][4] and parser from [Pokemon-Showdown-Bot][5] by [TalkTakesTime][6].

 For more information on Pokémon Showdown, setting up your own server, or viewing the credits, go visit the main [Pokémon Showdown repository][1].